La alopecia in children it is something stressful and very common, even more so for parents who often do not find the cause.

 It can be caused by the type of hairstyles; by the constant use of caps, hats or helmets.
 Here we tell you how to avoid this procedure in your children.

-Many of us suffered from small the tight and stretched hairstyles that our mother made us to be presentable at school or at parties.
-Do you remember that he even used gel jars or even lemons to get any hair out of place?
+Many of us suffered from the tight and stretchy hairstyles our mom used to make us look presentable at school or at parties.
+Do you remember that I even used jars of gel or even lemons to make sure that no hair fell out of place?
 Ouch!

 Did you know that those hairstyles make your hair weak and fall out?
 If you followed in your mom's footsteps, you are surely doing the same as her with your little one's hair.